llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --skip-symbol <symbol>

- Do not change parameters of symbol <symbol> when executing other options that can change the symbol's name, binding or visibility
+ Do not change parameters of symbol <symbol> when executing other options that can change the symbol's name, binding or visibility.

 .. option:: --skip-symbols <filename>